 Let’s say both the speakers and the amplifier use RCA to connect.

-Plug one end of the cable to the plugs with matching colours on the speaker and the other end to the matching colours on the amplifier.
-Repeat this process for the other speaker.
+Plug one end of the cable to the plugs with matching colours on the

 Now take the AUX to AUX cable and put one end into the amplifier input.
 The other end goes to your PC jack marked with the Headphones icon or the “AUX OUT”.